-Conciliation is the Information Commissioner's preferred method of dispute resolution where possible, provided undue delay does not occur.
+Conciliation is the preferred method of dispute resolution where possible, provided undue delay does not occur.
 This indicator shows the extent to which a conciliated outcome is achieved.
-The measure shows the percentage of cases where a complainant and other involved parties are satisfied with the conciliated result, and thus do not require a formal determination to be issued by the Information Commissioner.
-A conciliated outcome has the benefit of avoiding an unduly legalistic approach and minimises the number of formal decisions which are required to be prepared and published by the Information Commissioner, thus minimising costs.
-The variation in the conciliation rate reflects the increase in complexity of complaints being made to the Information Commissioner and the extent to which parties seek a formal ruling.
+The measure shows the percentage of cases where a complainant and other involved parties are satisfied with the conciliated result, and thus do not require a formal determination to be prepared and published by the Information Commissioner.
+A conciliated outcome has the benefit of avoiding an unduly legalistic approach and minimises the number of published decisions, thus minimising costs.
+The variation in the conciliation rate from year to year reflects fluctuations in the complexity of complaints and the extent to which parties choose to seek a published determination.